About the course

 Our finance group is one of the largest in the UK.

-Our expert team are at the forefront of financial debate, frequently presenting their research at the Bank of England, the European Central Bank and the Federal Reserve.
+Our expert team are at the forefront of financial debate and have presented their research at the Bank of England, the European Central Bank and the Federal Reserve.
 They combine academic and industry experience to explore issues such as:

 - business ethics